Wil reviews the Orbea Rise

 While I found both systems to be intuitive, the Shimano EP8-RS gives you access to more power and faster climbing speeds.
 It’s still very efficient though, and the slightly larger 360Wh battery means you’ll get more range out of it too.

 Specialized gets the nod for its simple and effective TCU interface, with the 10-bar battery display proving to be more useful than the little junction box on the Rise.
 That said, we expect Specialized is already working on implementing the new Levo’s brilliant MasterMind TCU display into the next generation Levo SL, which will likely come with updated geometry too.

 Until that hypothetical bike arrives however, the Orbea Rise is currently the faster, better handling and more capable bike out of the two.
 And depending on the model you’re looking at, it also offers a more desirable spec for the money.

 Orbea isn’t the first brand to embrace the lightweight, low-powered concept.
 With the Rise however, it has delivered the most compelling option yet.

-The stripped-back approach delivers a beautiful bike with an impressively low weight.
+The stripped-back approach has resulted in a beautiful bike with an impressively low weight.
 The suspension and handling are brilliant, and the custom EP8-RS motor offers progressive and predictable power delivery that ensures you never feel like a passenger.
-Along with the option to tune the motor’s performance, the Orbea Rise effectively bridges the gap between the Levo SL and full-powered e-MTBs.
+Along with the option to tune the motor’s performance, the Orbea Rise has effectively bridged the gap between the Levo SL and full-powered e-MTBs.